 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSAs).
 The Act defines these individuals as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the University has identified several CSAs at the Penn State Berks Campus, we officially designate the following offices as places where Berks campus community members should report crimes:
+While the University has identified several thousand CSAs, Penn State officially designates the following offices as places where campus community members should report crimes: